AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

     >
     >If you specify your own AEP Web SDK, the Experience Platform connector uses the datastream ID associated with that SDK and not the datastream ID specified on this page (if any).

-## Data collection
+### Data collection

 In the **Data collection** section, select storefront and/or back office data to send to the Experience Platform edge.
-Review the [prerequisites](overview.md#prerequisites) to ensure data collection is successful.
+Review the [prerequisites](overview.md#prerequisites) to make sure your Adobe Commerce instance contains the required configuration to ensure data collection is successful.

 See the events topic to learn more about [storefront](events.md#storefront-events) and [back office](events.md#back-office-events) events.